-- (b) Proof submitted to the commission for the return of a senior citizen pass surrendered upon request to a commission employee who has reason to believe the user does not meet the eligibility criteria shall be the same as listed in subsections (1) and (5) of this section for original pass issuance. - (2) Persons who are: - (a) Permanently disabled, legally blind, or profoundly deaf, meet the eligibility requirements of RCW 79A.05.065, and have been residents of Washington state for at least the past three consecutive months shall, upon application to the commission, receive a five year disability pass at no charge;
+(b) Proof submitted to the commission for the return of a senior citizen pass surrendered upon request to a commission employee who has reason to believe the user does not meet the eligibility criteria will be the same as listed in subsections (1) and (5) of this section for original pass issuance.

+(2) Persons who are:

+(a) Permanently disabled, legally blind, or profoundly deaf, meet the eligibility requirements of RCW 79A.05.065, and have been residents of Washington state for at least the past three consecutive months will, upon application to the commission, receive a five-year disability pass at no charge;

-- (b) Temporarily disabled and who meet the eligibility requirements of RCW 79A.05.065 and have been residents of Washington state for at least the past three consecutive months shall, upon application to the commission, receive a one year disability pass at no charge; and - (c) Residents of Washington who have been issued a card, decal (placard) or special license plate for a permanent disability under RCW 46.16.381 shall be entitled, along with the members of their camping party to free use of trailer dump stations, watercraft launch sites, and to a 50 percent reduction in the campsite fee, or moorage fee as published by state parks. - (3) Persons who are veterans, meet the eligibility requirements of RCW 79A.05.065, and have been residents of Washington state for at least the past three consecutive months shall, upon application to the commission, receive a lifetime disabled veteran pass at no charge.
-Pass holders must provide proof of continued residency as determined by the director or designee.
-The pass entitles the holder's camping party to free use of a state park campsite, trailer dump station, watercraft launch site, moorage facility, and reservation service. - (4) Applications for limited income senior citizen, disability, and disabled veteran passes shall be made on forms prescribed by the commission. - (5) Verification of age shall be by original or copy of a birth certificate, notarized affidavit of age, witnessed statement of age, baptismal certificate, or driver's license.
-Verification of residency shall be by original or copy of a Washington state driver's license, voter's registration card, or senior citizen property tax exemption, or other proof of continued residency as determined by the director or designee. - (6) Pass holders must be present and show their valid pass and identification upon registration or when requested by any commission employee or representative. - (7) Pass holders that violate or abuse the privileges of their pass, as listed below, may be subject to suspension of their pass and assessed other fees. - (a) Duplicate or multiple reservations for the same nightThirty-day suspension. - (b) Use of pass by unauthorized person Sixty-day suspension and/or a fee equal to two times the campsite fee. - (c) Two or more no-shows (failure to use or cancel reservation) for reservations between May 1 and November 1 Ninety-day suspension. - (d) Repeated park rule violations Minimum ninety-day suspension.
+(b) Temporarily disabled and who meet the eligibility requirements of RCW 79A.05.065 and have been residents of Washington state for at least the past three consecutive months will, upon application to the commission, receive a one-year disability pass at no charge; and

+(c) Residents of Washington who have been issued a disabled parking ID card, or special license plate for a permanent disability under RCW 46.16.381 will be entitled, along with the members of their camping party to free use of trailer dump stations, watercraft launch sites, day-use vehicle access to parks and to a 50 percent reduction in the campsite fee, or moorage fee as published by state parks.

+(3) Persons who are veterans, meet the eligibility requirements of RCW 79A.05.065, and have been residents of Washington state for at least the past three consecutive months will, upon application to the commission, receive a lifetime disabled veteran pass at no charge.
+Pass holders must provide proof of continued residency as determined by the state parks director or director's designee.
+The pass entitles the holder's camping party to free use of a state park campsite, dayuse vehicle access to state parks, trailer dump station, watercraft launch site, moorage facility, and reservation service.

+(4) Applications for limited income senior citizen, disability, and disabled veteran passes will be made on forms prescribed by the commission.

+(5) Verification of age will be by original or copy of a birth certificate, notarized affidavit of age, witnessed statement of age, baptismal certificate, ID card, or driver license.
+Verification of residency shall be by original or copy of a Washington state driver license, voter registration card, or senior citizen property tax exemption, or other proof of continued residency as determined by the state parks director or director's designee.

+(6) Pass holders must be present and show their valid pass and identification upon registration or when requested by any commission employee or representative.

+(7) Pass holders that violate or abuse the privileges of their pass, as listed below, may be subject to suspension of their pass and assessed other fees.

+(a) Duplicate or multiple reservations for the same night - Thirty-day suspension.

+(b) Use of pass by unauthorized person - Sixty-day suspension and/or a fee equal to two times the campsite fee.

+(c) Two or more no-shows (failure to use or cancel reservation) - Ninety-day suspension.

+(d) Repeated park rule violations - Minimum ninety-day suspension.

-The pass will be confiscated by the ranger on duty or their designee and sent to the Olympia headquarters office.
-At the end of the suspension the pass will be returned to the authorized pass holder at no cost.
+The pass will be confiscated by the on-duty ranger or the on-duty ranger's designee and sent to the state parks headquarters office in Olympia.
+At the end of the suspension, the pass will be returned to the authorized pass holder at no cost.